 By ASCP Staff

 As professional estheticians, we know retailing is a must for our clients to maintain fabulous results after they leave our spas.
-We understand the impact that retail products have on helping our clients continue to improve their skin between appointments.
+We understand the impact that retail esthetician products have on helping our clients continue to improve their skin between appointments.
 Yes, some of us still aren’t comfortable retailing.
 The key is to change your mindset from “selling” to helping.
-You can raise both your profits and your clients’ satisfaction while having fun at the same time by rockin’ retail!
+Learn how you can raise both your profits and your clients’ satisfaction while having fun at the same time by increasing retail sales!

 Encourage your clients to invite friends and family to the event.
-This can boost your sales and result in getting new clients.
-Give a small gift or a discount off their next service to those who bring a friend.
-And don’t forget to ask your skin care vendors to help you market the event and provide samples to include in gift bags.
+This can increase retail sales and result in getting new clients.
+Give a small gift or a discount off their next esthetician service to those who bring a friend.
+And don’t forget to ask your skin care vendors to help you market the event and provide esthetician product samples to include in gift bags.
 You can take a few minutes during the event to further educate your clients on why professional skin care products get much better results than over-the-counter products and why home care is essential to achieve optimal results.

 Depending on the season, sell some time-sensitive retail items, such as fun hats to protect their skin from the summer sun posttreatment, or update your menu with skin care products suited for a particular time of year (think pumpkin treatment masks for fall, or cranberry enzyme exfoliants for Christmas).
 This creates a sense of urgency that the client must buy now or they’ll miss out!